rust-lang/cargo/src/doc/src/reference/unstable.md

 Inferred / defaulted manifest fields:
 - `package.name = <slugified file stem>`
-- `package.publish = false` to avoid accidental publishes, particularly if we later add support for including them in a workspace.
 - `package.edition = <current>` to avoid always having to add an embedded manifest at the cost of potentially breaking scripts on rust upgrades
   - Warn when `edition` is unspecified to raise awareness of this